 Students are required to register for a minimum of 15 credits, and can enroll in a maximum of 19 credits per semester.

-To see what kind of credit students in past semesters have received for courses taken on this program, visit the IES Dublin Course Equivalency List*.
+To see what kind of credit students in past semesters have received for courses taken on this program, visit the IES Dublin Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
+These courses will not be credited at Penn State.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Successful applicants will satisfy the pre-requisites established by the program.